phunkren/ajames/posts/storybook-state.md

-Storybook is an incredible open-source sandbox for developing UI components in isolation.
-One of my current projects is a large multi-screen form with various controlled components that rely on their parent container as the single source of truth.
-I found that while Storybook is great for testing individual component state, I was writing boilerplate code in each of the stories where a controlled component passed state to a parent container.
+Storybook is an amazing tool for developing UI components in isolation.
+One of my current projects is a large form with controlled components that rely on their parent container as the source of truth.
+While Storybook is great for testing individual component state, I found myself writing repetitive code in each story to pass state to a parent container.

 ```javascript